Alcoholism and the Eighth Step in Al-Anon - Prepare to Make Amends

 Who Should You Put on Your Amends List?

-The next people you will need to add to your 8th Step list will be the friends and family members that you may have harmed because of your reaction to the alcoholic.
+The next people you will need to add to your 8th Step list will be the friends and family members you may have harmed because of your reaction to the alcoholic.
 Your past reactions may have caused you to scream at or neglect your children.
 You may have told lies to friends and relatives in a misguided attempt to protect the alcoholic.
 You may have gone around with a chip on your shoulder, because you felt angry.
 Perhaps you made a scene at a social event or public place.
 You may even have complained to a dear friend for hours about how awful your alcoholic is.
 Now is your opportunity to wipe the slate clean, and make a fresh start of your relationships.
 Add all the friends and family members you can think of to your 8th Step list.

 Once you have finished, below you will discover that there is still one more person that you need to put on the list.